rzr/generic-sensors-lite/README.md

 ## USAGE: ##

-Following sensors can be plugged on pins of your favorite single board computer:
+By default simulator are used and generate random values, but following sensors can be plugged on pins of your favorite single board computer:

 * BH1650: for measuring illuminance  (i2c=0x23)
 * BMPx80: for measuring temperature, or any compatible sensor (ie: BMP180, i2c=0x77)